-8.13 Templates There are two scenarios where templates come in handy: - 1.
-When many recorders are programmed with the same settings (multi mode), and circumstances are in a way that the user cannot complete the setup of all the recorders in one session, and he has to exit SeaStar (to continue later). - 2.
+Figure 8.27 Highlighted Text to be Copied 8.10 Templates There are two scenarios where templates come in handy: - 1.
+When many recorders are programmed with the same settings (multi mode), and circumstances are in a way that the user cannot complete the setup of all the recorders in one session, and he has to exit Mercury (to continue later). - 2.
 When the user wants to reuse, partly or completely, presumably a complex and/or lengthy measurement setting.
-Saving a Template The user can now, when editing New Measurement Settings (NMS), save his work by enabling "Save this NMS as a Template (file)" option (see fig. 8.31), before acknowledging OK from the Edit NMS menu.
-Having selected this option and the NMS are OK, the user has an option to write a description for the template (see fig. 8.33).
+Saving a Template The user can now, when editing New Measurement Settings (NMS), save his work by enabling "Save this NMS as a Template (file)" option (see fig. 8.29), before acknowledging OK from the Edit NMS menu.
+Having selected this option and the NMS are OK, then the user has an option to write a description for the template (see fig. 8.30).
 Cancelling this option cancels the 'save template' operation.
-The template is an INI file and saved in the SeaStar\NMS directory.
+The template is an INI file and saved in the Mercury\NMS directory.
 The name of the file is MST<date><type letter>time<Interval mode>.INI.

-603-746-5524 Figure 8.31 Template Options in Edit\New Measurement Sequence
+Figure 8.28 Template Options in Edit\New Measurement Sequence

-Figure 8.32 Saving NMS as a Template Using a Template Templates can be retrieved at a later time to be used directly or modified.
-The list of templates is kept in the SeaStar\templets.ini file.
-There are three buttons in the Edit NMS window as can be seen in fig. 8.31.
-The top button is used for retrieving a template.
-As can be seen in fig. 8.33, templates are selected via template name or description.
+Figure 8.29 Saving NMS as a Template Using a Template Templates can be retrieved at a later time to be used directly or modified.
+The list of templates is kept in the Mercury\templets.ini file.
+As can be seen in fig. 8.28 there are three buttons in the Edit NMS window, the top button is used for retrieving a template.
+As can be seen in fig. 8.30, templates are selected via template name or description.
 Parallel to selecting a template, descriptions can be edited and eventually templates deleted.
 The recorder type and interval type, which the template was based on, are visible for each template.

-Figure 8.33 Template Selection Templates can be used across recorder type boundaries and interval types.
-Things to keep in mind when selecting a template are: - Single interval templates converted to a multiple interval NMS.
-All seven intervals are the same. - Multiple interval templates converted to a single interval NMS, set the interval as interval one - Start time in the past is not allowed as will be apparent when exiting the Edit NMS window. - Some recorder types are less compatible than others, an example of that is a DST milli template converted to a DST GPS NMS.
-After selecting a template the user is returned to the edit window.
+Figure 8.30 Template Selection Templates can be used across recorder type boundaries and interval types.
+User Manual Mercury Graphic Supporting Software Things to keep in mind when selecting a template are: - Single interval templates converted to a multiple interval NMS.
+All seven intervals are the same. - Multiple interval templates converted to a single interval NMS, set the interval as interval one. - Start time in the past is not allowed as will be apparent when exiting the Edit NMS window. - Some recorder types are less compatible than others, an example of that is a DST milli template converted to a DST magnetic NMS.
+The user is returned to the edit window after selecting a template.
 If the selection is not as what the user expected the "Previous" button will return the previous setting.
 The user has one more option to quickly set up the NMS.
 The button in fig. 1, marked "Use Default", will return default NMS settings.
 The button can have four descriptions and return four different settings depending on the status of recorder and measurement selection. - 1.
 Use Default: No recorder selected. - 2.
 Use Recorder: Recorder selected but not a measurement sequence. - 3.
 Use Sequence: Measurement sequence selected. - 4.
 Use Online: Recorder is on-line.